calgacus/TlkEdit-EE/README.md

 Any input is welcome, I hope to be able to expand on this tool.
 I do not plan to support the launch4j part that creates the *.exe files.

-Extra "myspell" format dictionary files can be found -> http://download.services.openoffice.org/contrib/dictionaries/ Download the desired ones to the folder TlkEdit/dict, then update TlkEdit/dict/dictionaries.properties to include the needed code like the others in the same file.
+Extra "myspell" format dictionary files can be found -> http://download.services.openoffice.org/contrib/dictionaries/ Download the desired ones to the /dict folder which is in the same follder in which the tlkedit.jar file is present, then update ./dict/dictionaries.properties to include the needed code like the others in the same file.